 [Pictured: Depiction of a slave patrol.]

 The first official American police department was established in Boston in 1838 after lighter methods of policing failed.
 While policing systems in the South centered on the slave system, the North policed labor unions targeting Eastern European immigrants.
 As Black people fled the horrors of the Jim Crow South, they too became the victims of brutal and punitive policing in the Northern cities where they sought refuge.

-[Pictured: The mayor of Boston and police marshal Francis Tukey lead the procession of fugitive slave Thomas Sims as they move him to the docks for extradition to Georgia.]
+[Pictured: The mayor of Boston and police marshal Francis Tukey lead the procession of fugitive enslaved person Thomas Sims as they move him to the docks for extradition to Georgia.]

 Hulton Archive // Getty Images